Collection, processing and use of Personal Information

 Disclosure to Third Parties

-At times Data Access Europe may make certain Personal Information available to strategic partners to provide products and services, or to help Data Access Europe market, communicate with and support our prospects and customers.
-For example, when you purchase and activate your DataFlex Personal or DataFlex Reports license, you authorize Data Access Europe to exchange the information you provide during the activation process to a regional office or authorized channel partner local to you.
+At times Data Access Worldwide may make certain Personal Information available to strategic partners to provide products and services, or to help Data Access Worldwide market, communicate with and support our prospects and customers.
+For example, when you acquire and activate a DataFlex or DataFlex Reports license, you grant consent to Data Access Worldwide to exchange the information you provide during the installation or activation process to a regional office or authorized channel partner local to you.

-Data Access Europe shares Personal Information with companies that provide services such as extending credit, fulfilling customer orders, delivering products to you, managing and enhancing customer data, providing customer service, managing email communications and campaigns. assessing your interest in our products and services and conducting customer research or satisfaction surveys.
+Data Access Worldwide shares Personal Information with companies that provide services such as extending credit, fulfilling customer orders, delivering products to you, managing, and enhancing customer data, providing customer service, managing email communications and campaigns, assessing your interest in our products and services, and conducting customer research or satisfaction surveys.
 Your Personal Information may be stored and processed by a service provider under specific terms, conditions and restrictions that require them to protect your Personal Information with the same level of care, entitlements and security applied when we store or process it ourselves.

-Service provider companies may be located wherever Data Access Europe operates.
+Service provider companies may be located wherever Data Access Worldwide operates.

-It may be necessary − by law, legal process, litigation, and/or requests from public and governmental authorities within or outside your country of residence − for Data Access Europe to disclose your Personal Information.
-We may disclose information about you if we or a third party of sufficient authority determines that for purposes of national security, law enforcement, or other issues of public importance, disclosure is necessary or appropriate.
+It may be necessary − by law, legal process, litigation, and/or requests from public and governmental authorities within or outside your country of residence − for Data Access Worldwide to disclose your Personal Information.
+We may disclose information about you if we or a third party of sufficient authority determines that for purposes of national security, law enforcement, or other issues of public safety or importance, that disclosure is necessary or appropriate.

-We may also disclose information about you if we determine that disclosure is reasonably necessary to enforce our terms and conditions or protect our rights, operations or users.
+We may also disclose information about you if we determine that disclosure is reasonably necessary to enforce our license terms and conditions or to protect our rights, operations, or other users.
 Additionally, in the event of a reorganization, merger, or sale we may transfer any and all Personal Information we collect to the relevant third party.

 Protection of Personal Information

-When you use some Data Access Europe products, services, websites or applications or make a post on a Data Access Europe forum, or social networking service, the Personal Information and other content you voluntarily share is, by definition, open and visible to other users and can be read, collected, or used by them.
+When you use some Data Access Worldwide products, services, websites, or applications or make a post on a Data Access Worldwide forum, or social networking service, the Personal Information and other content you voluntarily share is, by definition, open and visible to other users and can be read, collected, or used by them.
 For example, if you list your name and email address in a forum posting, that information is public.
-Please take care when using these resources and services and understand that you are responsible for the Personal Information that you elect to post or publish.
+Please take care when using these resources and services and understand that you are responsible for the Personal Information that you elect to post or publish publicly.